Gestational diabetes: Pathophysiology

 Effect of insulin on glucose uptake and metabolism.
 Insulin binds to its receptor (1) on the cell membrane, which starts many protein activation cascades (2).
 These include: translocation of Glut-4 transporter to the plasma membrane and influx of glucose (3), glycogen synthesis (4), glycolysis (5) and fatty acid synthesis (6).

 The precise mechanisms underlying gestational diabetes remain unknown.
 The hallmark of GDM is increased insulin resistance.
 Pregnancy hormones and other factors are thought to interfere with the action of insulin as it binds to the insulin receptor.
 The interference probably occurs at the level of the cell signaling pathway beyond the insulin receptor.
 Since insulin promotes the entry of glucose into most cells, insulin resistance prevents glucose from entering the cells properly.
 As a result, glucose remains in the bloodstream, where glucose levels rise.
 More insulin is needed to overcome this resistance; about 1.5–2.5 times more insulin is produced than in a normal pregnancy.

 Insulin resistance is a normal phenomenon emerging in the second trimester of pregnancy, which in cases of GDM progresses thereafter to levels seen in a non-pregnant woman with type 2 diabetes.
 It is thought to secure glucose supply to the growing fetus.
 Women with GDM have an insulin resistance that they cannot compensate for with increased production in the β-cells of the pancreas.
 Placental hormones, and, to a lesser extent, increased fat deposits during pregnancy, seem to mediate insulin resistance during pregnancy.
 Cortisol and progesterone are the main culprits, but human placental lactogen, prolactin and estradiol contribute, too.
 Multivariate stepwise regression analysis reveals that, in combination with other placental hormones, leptin, tumor necrosis factor alpha, and resistin are involved in the decrease in insulin sensitivity occurring during pregnancy, with tumor necrosis factor alpha named as the strongest independent predictor of insulin sensitivity in pregnancy.
-An inverse correlation with the changes in insulin sensitivity from the time before conception through late gestation accounts for about half of the variance in the decrease in insulin sensitivity during gestation: in other words, low levels or alteration of TNF alpha factors corresponds with a greater chance of, or predisposition to, insulin resistance or sensitivity.
+An inverse correlation with the changes in insulin sensitivity from the time before conception through late gestation accounts for about half of the variance in the decrease in insulin sensitivity during gestation: in other words, low levels or alteration of TNF alpha factors correspond with a greater chance of, or predisposition to, insulin resistance or sensitivity.

 It is unclear why some women are unable to balance insulin needs and develop GDM; however, several explanations have been given, similar to those in type 2 diabetes: autoimmunity, single gene mutations, obesity, along with other mechanisms.

 Though the clinical presentation of gestational diabetes is well characterized, the biochemical mechanism behind the disease is not well known.
 One proposed biochemical mechanism involves insulin-producing β-cell adaptation controlled by the HGF/c-MET signaling pathway. β-cell adaptation refers to the change that pancreatic islet cells undergo during pregnancy in response to maternal hormones to compensate for the increased physiological needs of the mother and baby.
 These changes in the β-cells cause increased insulin secretion due to increased β-cell proliferation.